Senator Orrin Hatch Spoke with Supreme Court Nominee Brett Kavanaugh

 TWO EX-GIRLFRIENDS STAND UP FOR HIM

 Two women who dated the judge, one in high school, and one in college said he is nothing like the person the accuser described.
-Both described him as kind, thoughtful, and a gentleman.
+Both said he is kind, thoughtful, and a gentleman.

 Now there are statements from two of Kavanaugh’s ex-girlfriends.
 Both were on the group letter last week in support of him. pic.twitter.com/RSz2VwucwS